 The Corporate Governance Committee is comprised of Mr. Manuel B. Zamora, Jr., as Chairman, and Messrs.
-Gerard H. Brimo and Frederick Y. Dy (Independent Director) as members.
+Gerard H. Brimo and Frederick Y. Dy as members, the latter being an Independent Director.
 The Corporate Governance Committee reports to the Board and held two meetings in 2017, wherein all members were present.